-The first millennium CE evidenced the emergence of new world religions and a wide diffusion of old and new world and super-ethnic religions (including Confucianism).
-Buddhism spread very widely in many regions of Central, South-East, and East Asia (including China, Korea, Japan, and Tibet).
+The first millennium CE evidenced the emergence of new world religions and the wide diffusion of old and new world and super-ethnic religions (including Confucianism).
+Buddhism diffused very widely in many regions of Central, South-East, and East Asia (including China, Korea, Japan, and Tibet).
 Confucianism prevailed in East Asia.
-Christianity embraced whole Western and Eastern Europe and proliferated to some areas of Africa and Asia.
+Christianity embraced the whole of Western and Eastern Europe and proliferated to some areas of Africa and Asia.
 Finally, starting with the 7th century one could observe an explosive spread of Islam that embraced the whole of Near and Middle East.
-The enormously large Islamic Khalifate emerged (it disintegrated quite soon afterwards, but it left a huge Islamic communication network [see, e.g., Korotayev 2003a; Korotayev, Klimenko, and Proussakov 1999, 2003]).
+The enormously large Islamic Khalifate emerged (it disintegrated quite soon afterwards, but it left behind a huge Islamic communication network [see, e.g., Korotayev 2003a; Korotayev, Klimenko, Proussakov 1999, 2003]).

-The first half of the 2^{nd} millennium CE.
-The Crusades (the $11^{th}-13^{th}$ centuries CE) were one of the most important world-system events; among other things they opened a channel of spice trade with Europe.
-The Mongolian conquests of the 13^{th} century played a tremendous role as they led to unprecedented destructions and political perturbations.
-However, later the emergence of an unprecedentedly large Mongolian empire contributed to the diffusion of a number of extremely important technologies throughout the Afroeurasian world-system (including its European part); it also established a network of trade roots connecting East Asia with Europe that was unprecedented in terms of scale and efficiency.
+The first half of the 2nd millennium CE.
+The Crusades (the 11th - 13th centuries CE) were one of the most important world-system events; among other things they opened a channel of spice trade with Europe.
+An enormous role was played by the Mongolian conquests of the 13th century that brought unprecedented destructions and political perturbations.
+However, later the emergence of an unprecedentedly large Mongolian empire secured the diffusion of a number of extremely important technologies throughout the Afroeurasian world-system (including its European part); it also established a network of trade roots connecting East Asia with Europe that was unprecedented as regards its scale and efficiency.
 The barbarian semiperiphery turned out to be incorporated in the civilization environment (of Islam, Buddhism, and Confucianism), which contributed to vigorous penetration of the world-system links far to the Eurasian North and deep into Africa.
-On the other hand, the expansion of trade contacts between the East and the West contributed to the diffusion of the Black Death pandemic in the 14^{th} century.
+On the other hand, the expansion of trade contacts between the East and the West contributed to the diffusion of the Black Death pandemic in the 14th century.

-An important event was the firm incorporation of South India into tight contacts with other parts of the Afroeurasian world-system through a gradual penetration of the Islamic polities and a partial Islamization of its population.
-In the 15th century, a new political and military force emerged in West Asia - the Ottoman Empire.
-The Turks hindered the Levantine spice trade and, thus, accelerated the search for the sea route to India.
+An important event was the firm incorporation of South India in tight contacts with other parts of Afroeurasian world-system through a gradual penetration of the Islamic polities and a partial Islamization of its population.
+In the 15th century, a new political and military force emerged in West Asia, the Ottoman Empire.
+The Turks hindered the Levantian spice trade and, thus, accelerated the search for the sea route to India.